nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 #### 4.2.1 on RHEL

+On RHEL, we assume that the PostgreSQL default configuration files are located in the `PGDATA` directory `/var/lib/pgsql/serverconf`.
+>**Note:** If the location is different in your system (for example `/var/lib/pgsql/13/serverconf`), then directory `/var/lib/pgsql/serverconf` need to be replaced with your data directory (for example `/var/lib/pgsql/13/serverconf`) in the following scripts.

 ##### 4.2.1.1 on RHEL 7

 Create a new `systemctl` service unit for the new database.
 As root, execute the following command: